Kai Whitmore

-Kai Rees William Whitmore (born 25 March 2001) is a Welsh professional footballer who plays as a midfielder for club Newport County.
+Kai Rees William Whitmore (born 25 March 2001) is a Welsh professional footballer who plays as a midfielder for Singapore Premier League club Young Lions.

 Club career

 Youth career

 Whitmore began his footballing journey at a young age coming through the Swansea City academy.

 Ammanford

-Whitmore made his professional debut for Ammanford in the 2021–22 season.
-He made a total of 11 appearances in the Cymru South.
+Whitmore made his senior debut for Cymru South club Ammanford in the 2021–22 season on 23 July 2021 against Llanelli Town in a 3–0 win.
+He scored his Ammanford goal in a 8–1 win over Undy Athletic on 21 August 2021.
+Whitemore scored 3 goals and contribute 1 assist in 12 appearances across all competition in his debut season.

 Penybont

-Whitmore moved to Penybont in January 2022 for the remainder of the 2021–22 Cymru Premier season.
-This move marked his first professional debut in the top flight.
+On 12 January 2022, Whitmore moved to Cymru Premier club Penybont for the remainder of the 2021–22 season.
 In the 2022–23 season, Whitmore played a key role in their impressive campaign, featuring in all 32 league games.
 He helped the club secure a top-three finish, which earned them a spot in the qualification for the Europa Conference League first qualifying round.
 Whitmore also played in the 2021–22 Welsh Cup final.
 The game ended in a 2–3 lost, with the victory going to The New Saints.